ecological-cities/home2park/index.md

 park provision to homes, at the resolution of *individual buildings*.
 The key features include the ability to:

--   Download relevant data from OpenStreetMap (OSM), e.g., buildings, parks and features related to recreation/leisure (alternatively, the user may use their own datasets).
+-   Download relevant data from OpenStreetMap (OSM) such as buildings, parks and features related to recreation (alternatively, the user may use their own datasets).
--   Redistribute coarse-scale population data (per census block region) into residential buildings, also known as ‘dasymetric mapping’.
+-   Redistribute coarse-scale population data (e.g. per census unit region) into residential buildings, also known as ‘dasymetric mapping’.
--   Summarise at each park multiple attributes that are important for recreation/leisure.
+-   Summarise multiple attributes that are important for recreation, at each park.
 -   Calculate the supply (provision) of the park attributes to each residential building, while accounting for ‘distance decay’, or the fact that supply from parks further away are reduced.